 Record

-data type in Filtrera allows you to group related values, including functions, into a single entity.
-This reference guide provides a detailed specification of the record
+The record data type in Filtrera allows you to group related values, including functions, into a single entity.
+This reference guide provides a detailed specification of the record data type, its syntax, and usage for users already familiar with the concept.

 Records in Filtrera are collections of key-value pairs where each key is a field name and each value can be any valid Filtrera data type, including functions.
 Records are immutable, meaning their values cannot be changed once set.
-However, records can be cloned and modified using the with
+However, records can be cloned and modified using the with keyword.

 Type Notation for Records